-The goal in using this Emotional Scale is to become more consciously aware of your emotions and to slowly over time, try to work your way up the scale more than down it.
+The goal in using this Emotional Scale is to become more consciously aware of your emotions and to slowly, over time, try to work your way up the scale more than down it.

 The Emotional Scale

-|Level of Control||Responsibility||Emotions||Thoughts||Appearence|
+|Level of Control||Responsibility||Emotions||Thoughts||Appearance|

 ||I can do it!
-I WILL do it!
 I can’t wait to get out there and do it!

 |It’s FATE’S doing that things are good||

 ||Things can get better.
 Good things do happen in the world.
 If other

 people can do it, maybe so can I.